zuntaalejandra/credit-risk-classification/report-template.md

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-The model must work with great presition, predicting 0 an 1 values as well.
+A good model must work with great accuracy, predicting 0 an 1 values as well.
 Is is very important.